 Before we begin, you will need three things:

 - A Google calendar you want to share.
-This calendar must be ‘published’ (i.e. be visible without having to be logged in).
+This calendar must be ‘published’ (i.e., be visible to people without them having to be logged in).

 Configure your Google Calendar

 The first step is to go to your Google Calendar.
-Next, locate your calendar in the left-hand side and select ‘Calendar settings’.
+Next, locate the calendar you want to share in the left-hand side.
+Expand the drop-down menu and select “Calendar settings.”

-This will take you to a page that allows you to customize the look and feel of an embedded calendar.
-This is what we will use as the basis for our Screenly calendar.
+Clicking this button will take you to a page that allows you to customize the look and feel of an embedded calendar.
+This embedded calendar is the Google Calendar that you will display on your Screenly digital sign.

 On this page, we recommend that you make the following changes: